by Rebecca Holland

 Spend today around the Buffalo Bayou, one of several waterways through the city.
 This one has seen massive revitalization in recent years.
 The Sabine Promenade features 23-acres of picturesque walking and biking trails, there’s an elevated pavilion with skyline views, and the Eleanor Tinsley Park is the perfect place to relax with a picnic or a good book.

 Take a Buffalo Bayou Kayaking Tour, or rent kayaks and go on your own.
 Make sure you have the right address if you’re doing the tour, because if you type in the name of the company Google Maps will take you to the individual kayak rental shop, not the tour starting point.
 We ended up kayaking solo, but I’m sure the tour is great, especially if you have questions about the bayou’s history.
-Either way, the skyline views were great and it was fun to be on the water!
+Either way, the skyline views were nice and it was fun to be on the water!

 Tonight, have dinner at Oxheart, the best meal I had in Houston and one of the best I’ve had in the country.
 The Michelin-star restaurant in the Warehouse District serves vegetable-centric, locally sourced dishes, with preparations you never would have imagined for yourself.
 Golden Delicious apple broth and roselle, with cranberry hibiscus and oyster mushrooms made up a sweet, tart, and smoky soup.
 We sipped Topo Chico water and watched in amazement as the chefs worked almost silently in the open kitchen, turning out beautiful preparations on locally made pottery dishes.
 Porridge of Texas grains, vadouvan, cauliflower, and little surprise bursts of navel orange; Mung bean crepe stuffed with corn and alliums, potato skins and miso; and ‘Appalachian Greasy’ beans cooked with Chinese Long beans, dried tomato, and early autumn herbs were other stand outs.
 Service is important, and our server Tony was attentive, friendly, and explained every dish with knowledge but without pretentiousness, which was a welcome change from some other restaurants.
 I highly recommend the beverage pairings too, and appreciated that they included a cider among the wine.
 Of course I can’t forget dessert, which was melon sorbet with cream cheese mousse, lemongrass, and freshly juiced cucumber.
 I’ve never ended a meal so refreshed.